Location

 L'histoire de la distillerie

 In the middle of the 19th century, a beetroot distillation factory was built on the western side of the “Fromagerie” farm.
 This building marked a shift in Chailly-en-Bière’s economic history and remained operational until 1939, employing many of the village’s residents.
 Equipped with a steam-powered machine, the distillery was self-sufficient in terms of energy and was also able to provide electricity for the farm, at a time when the rest of the village was still without.
 Its presence also probably encouraged the cultivation of beetroots in the region, thus diversifying local agriculture.
-The paintings that illustrate the latter depict an authentic rural way of life, with streets littered with manure, chickens, herds of sheep and farmworkers.
+As for the paintings that illustrate the latter, they depict an authentic rural way of life.

 The Buildings

-The buildings, located on a parcel of land of approximately 1,356 m², include a total of almost 850 m² and are split up into three distinct edifices: the barn (with about 300 m² of floor area and the possibility of creating an additional floor), the loading dock (with approximately 125 m²) and the distillery (with about 410 m²).
+The buildings, located on a parcel of land of approximately 1,356 m², include a total of almost 740 m² and are split up into three distinct edifices: the barn (with the possibility of creating one or two additional floors), the loading dock and the distillery.

 La distillerie